 • Respond to emergency and critical incidents involving residents related to health, safety, and security issues.

-• Provide overnight on-duty coverage in the residential community (avg. at least 1 night per week), including rounds (2-3 rounds during the evening) and available and visible in the community to residents.
+• Provide overnight on-call coverage in an assigned residential community (avg. at least 1 night per week), including building tours (1-2 walks during the evening) and available and visible in the community to residents.

-• Foster communication and community among residents and fellow staff members.
+• Foster communication and community among fellow staff members.

-• Communicate regularly with the Director of Residential Education (supervisor) and College administrators.
+• Communicate regularly with assigned supervisor -- the Community Director (CD).

-• Maintain a positive attitude and support for the Office of Residential Education and Union College while working as an agent of the College.
+• Maintain a positive attitude and support for the Office of Residential Education & Housing and Union College while working as an agent of the College.

-• Work and collaborate with other offices on campus, including, but not limited to, Facilities, Campus Safety, Dean of Students Office, Multicultural Affairs, Health Services, Counseling Center, and Becker Career Center.
+• Work and collaborate with other offices on campus, including, but not limited to, Facilities, Campus Safety, Dean of Students Office, Intercultural Affairs, Health Services, Counseling Center, and Career Center.

 • Attend weekly staff meetings (avg.
 1-hour meeting).